-Financial assets are classified as at FVTPL when such a financial asset is mandatorily classified as at FVTPL.
+Financial assets are classified as at FVTPL when such financial assets are mandatorily classified or designated as at FVTPL.
 Financial assets mandatorily classified as at FVTPL include investments in equity instruments which are not designated as at FVTOCI and debt instruments that do not meet the amortized cost criteria or the FVTOCI criteria.

-Financial assets at FVTPL are subsequently measured at fair value, and any interests earned on such financial assets are recognized in other income; any remeasurement gains or losses on such financial assets are recognized in other gains or losses.
-Fair value is determined in the manner described in Note 33: Financial Instruments.
+Financial assets at FVTPL are subsequently measured at fair value, and any interest earned on such financial assets are recognized in other income; any remeasurement gains or losses on such financial assets are recognized in other gains or losses.
+Fair value is determined in the manner described in Note32: Financial Instruments.